Customer relationship management: Analytical

 The role of analytical CRM systems is to analyze customer data collected through multiple sources and present it so that business managers can make more informed decisions.
 Analytical CRM systems use techniques such as data mining, correlation, and pattern recognition to analyze customer data.
 These analytics help improve customer service by finding small problems which can be solved, perhaps by marketing to different parts of a consumer audience differently.
 For example, through the analysis of a customer base's buying behavior, a company might see that this customer base has not been buying a lot of products recently.
 After reviewing their data, the company might think to market to this subset of consumers differently to best communicate how this company's products might benefit this group specifically.

 Collaborative

-The third primary aim of CRM systems is to incorporate external stakeholders such as suppliers, vendors, and distributors, and share customer information across groups/departments and organizations.
+The third primary aim of CRM systems is to incorporate external stakeholders such as suppliers, vendors, and distributors, and to share customer information across groups, departments, and organizations.
 For example, feedback can be collected from technical support calls, which could help provide direction for marketing products and services to that particular customer in the future.